swookiee/swookiee.github.io/README.md

 ```shell
 cd com.swookiee.runtime
 mvn clean install

 cd com.swookiee.runtime
 mvn exec:exec
 ```

+## Web Console
+When swookiee is up and running the Web Console can be accessed via [`http://localhost:8080/system/console`](http://localhost:8080/system/console).
+The default credentials are `admin:admin123`.

 ## REST Services

-To expose a REST service in swookiee you can describe the REST API in a simple interface:
+To expose a REST service in swookiee you can describe the REST API with a simple interface:
 ```java
 @Path("/hello")
 @Produces(APPLICATION_JSON)